ctrlh/personal-protective-equipment/MVMask/README.md

 ### First Responders and Medical Professionals
 * This face mask is not recommended for medical use and has not been scientifically tested.
 If you're in Portland and surrounding areas, please use [this link](https://multco.us/em/need-resources-multnomah-county-resource-request-form) to request fabric face masks from Multnomah County Emergency Management

-### MVMask Face Mask Instructions
+### First Steps

-* Construction
+* Start by cutting out 12"x14" rectangles of quilter's cotton or other suitable fabric, 1 rectangle per mask.
-  * Start by cutting out 12"x14" rectangles of quilter's cotton or other suitable fabric.
-Important: many synthetic fabrics are not suitable as they do not wick moisture, creating conditions that prolong the life of COVID-19.
+  *Important: many synthetic fabrics are not suitable as they do not wick moisture, creating conditions that prolong the life of COVID-19.
 * LASER/DRAG CUTTER REQUIRED: This is not a scissor friendly pattern, but meant for hobbyists and makers with access to cnc laser and drag cutting machines.

   ![Image of MVMask v6.0 Construction](v6.0.MVMask-Instructions.png)
 ## Steps